 If you’re invested in the issues our members care about, consider running for FCM's Board to support our work.

 Our Board is made up of elected municipal officials who are committed to championing local priorities at the national level on behalf of the FCM membership.
-The Board meets in person and/or virtually three times per year, with some committee meetings in between.
+The Board meets in person and/or virtually at least three times per year, with some committee meetings in between.
 Our Board members also promote FCM priorities in their local communities and with their federal counterparts on Parliament Hill.

 Becoming a board director is a great opportunity to connect with other members across the country to share lessons learned and new ideas.
 We hope you’ll bring your talents and commitment to the table!